 Dark Chocolate

-Yes, eating chocolate is not always a bad idea for your skin!
+Yes, you read that right, eating chocolate is not always a bad idea for your skin!
 Dark chocolate with a high cocoa content is loaded with substances called flavonoids, which help regulate blood flow to the nerves and the hydration and texture of the skin.
-Dedicate yourself to chocolate with at least 70% cocoa to enjoy the benefits of flavonoids without experiencing sugar excess.
+So swap the KitKat and dedicate yourself to chocolate with at least 70% cocoa to enjoy the benefits of flavonoids without experiencing sugar excess.

 Green Tea